DinoChiesa/Apigee-Java-Edit-Xml-Node/Readme.md

 ### Replacing a text node using XML namespaces

-Any property name that begins with {{xmlns:}} is treated as an xml namespace by the custom policy.
-The policy can use any of these prefixes for xpath resolution.
+Any property name that begins with `xmlns:` is treated as an xml prefix and namespace by the custom policy.
+The policy can use any of these namespaces for xpath resolution.
 You must specify a prefix to apply an xpath to a document that uses namespaces.
 Of course the prefix you use in your xpath need not match the prefix used in the document, according to XML and XPath processing rules.
 Only the namepace is required to be the same.

 ```xml
 <JavaCallout name='Java-AddXmlNode-2'>